BenSouchet/fractol/README.md

 </tbody>
 </table>
 ## Contact & contribute
-If you want to contact me, or fix/improve Polygons, just send me a mail at **bsouchet@student.42.fr**
+If you want to contact me, or fix/improve Fractol, just send me a mail at **bsouchet@student.42.fr**